 Hiring a Guide for Lobstering in the Keys

 After pouring over many websites and speaking to numerous captains, I came to one conclusion; most captains want to get you to the lobster, get your limit and take out the next in line as soon as you catch your limit.
-During mini season, this could cost you $500 for a 20 minute experience.
+During mini season, this could cost you $500 for a 30 minute experience.
 I wanted a more personal approach and preferred to spend as much time on the water as possible, perhaps doing a little fishing if we limited out quickly.
-I lucked into Captain Jimmy Griffiths at Angler Management Charters in Marathon.
-We were flying into the local airport and Captain Jimmy was just a couple of miles from the Marathon Airport.
-He was very personable and delivered exactly what we were looking for.
-This was our first time lobstering and Captain Jimmy was not only patient with the learning curve of catching lobster while snorkeling, he showed us how to spear fish once the lobstering was done.
-He took us right to the holes that were loaded with lobsters, some had at least 25 lobsters in one hole.
-After the limit was caught, Captain Jimmy continued searching for even bigger lobsters to swap out.
-He definitely succeeded.
+I lucked into renting a boat from one of the most quality places in Marathon, Captain Pips Boat Rentals.
+We were flying into the Marathon Airport and Captain Pips was just a few miles from the Airport at mile marker .
+Another option is to hire a guide.
+They will show you how to catch lobster while snorkeling and some may show you how to spear fish once the lobstering was done.
+The guide will take you in their boat right to the holes that were loaded with lobsters, some had at least 25 lobsters in one hole.
 We were thrilled with our catch and succeeding with even catching a few of our own.
-Once we were back on dry land, Captain Jimmy showed us the ropes on how to clean the lobster and prepare the tails.
-The chef from the restaurant Island Fish Company Marina, where Angler Management is loacted, greeted us and as a favor to the Captain took four tails and prepared them two ways for our dinner that evening.
+Once we were back on dry land, you will learn how to clean the lobster and prepare the tails.
+The chef from the restaurant Island Fish Company Marina, greeted us and as a favor to the Captain took four tails and prepared them two ways for our dinner that evening.
 We had a chance to clean up and enjoy our fresh catch a couple hours after getting back to the docks.
 What a perfect ending to the day.
 An amazing, experienced Captain, beautiful water, new learning adventure and sweet lobster tail prepared two ways to end the perfect day.
-If you want the best lobstering and fishing experience in Marathon, be sure to check out Angler Management Charters.

 Lobster, Food and Fun with Angler Management Charters in Marathon, FL